cmmanu/BeeLazy/README.md

 The goal is to pass as many obstacles as possible and to crack the highscore.

 ## Code quality
-- the coverage should be at least 80% (TODO)
+- the coverage must be 100%
 - negative and positive test cases should be tested
 - formatting the code with black
 - static code analysis with mypy and pylint